Package version: TourviaApp 7.32.0 | July 2026

 6. Route Planning

 The route panel is where you build your daily field plan.
-Add the stops you want to visit, arrange them in order, configure timing, and let RouteForce handle the rest.
+Add the stops you want to visit, arrange them in order, configure timing, and let Tourvia handle the rest.

 Add stops

-- From the map: In route mode, click any marker on the map to add it directly as a route step.
+- From the map (marker click): In route mode, click any marker on the map to add it directly as a route step.

-- From search: Use the search bar in the route panel to find a record by name, then add it.
+- From the search picker: Use the inline Account/Lead/Opportunity record picker in the route panel to find a record by name, then add it.

-Each stop shows its sequence number, record name, city, and record type (Account, Lead, or Opportunity).
+Each stop shows its sequence number, record name, city, and record type (Account, Lead, Opportunity, or Campaign Member).

 Reorder stops